 We were able to verify that by doing this in two steps, we no longer triggered the #GP on the MSR and Dan's system were booting fine.

-Updated by Dan McDonald 3 months ago
+Updated by Dan McDonald over 1 year ago

 Discovered on an AMD EPYC 7402P system from Dell.
 Did not have easy access to BIOS and BIOS settings, but the initial double-fault I saw was reproducible, and the GP that was the first fault went away with this fix.